 - – A court appointed guardian

 With expats the most common issue is how and when the children can visit the father in his home country.
 Many expats when they get divorced in Thailand tend to return back to their home country.
 If the father get custody then how often do the children get to visit the mother in Thailand?
-A well-known case in Thailand was where the father brought the children for a visit and the mother ran off with them to rural Thailand.
-The same could however occur where the children are not returned as they should have been after visiting their father in his home country.
+A well-known case in Thailand was where the father brought the children for a visit.
+This and the mother ran off with them to rural Thailand.
+The same could however occur where the children are not returned.
+This as they should have been after visiting their father in his home country.
 This distrust does raise many issues.
-Many expats allow their children to stay in Thailand until they are 18 and then provides them with an option to live abroad.
+Many expats allow their children to stay in Thailand.
+This until they are 18 and then provides them with an option to live abroad.
 This tends to be the most common solution settled on.

-The other issues with child custody is that the guardian has controlling rights over the property in the name of the children.
-What might happen if you leave you condo in your child’s name is that the mother who has custody might sell the property to settle her own debts.
-You would need to speak to a divorce lawyer in Thailand about this as there are other legal ways of protecting your children’s property which you might leave behind in Thailand for them.
+The other issues with child custody is that the guardian has controlling rights over the property.
+This in the name of the children.
+What might happen if you leave you condo in your child’s name.
+Is that the mother who has custody might sell the property to settle her own debts.
+You would need to speak to a divorce lawyer in Thailand about this.
+Likewise as there are other legal ways of protecting your children’s property which you might leave behind in Thailand for them.

-The more often than not problem in Thailand is that you might have place the house in your child’s name in Thailand as foreigners cannot own a house in their own name.
+The more often than not problem in Thailand is that you might have place the house in your child’s name in Thailand.
+This as foreigners cannot own a house in their own name.
 Many do this as they do not wish to register it in their Thai wife’s name or in the name of a business.
-When you lose custody of the child the mother could sell the property held in the child name after the divorce.
+When you lose custody of the child.
+The mother could sell the property held in the child name after the divorce.
 Yet again, legal advice is very important in these circumstances.